Geoffrey-Z/Predict-the-Severity-of-an-Accident/README.md

 - Feed the models with resampled train data after train_test_split process.
 I use SMOTE algorithm from imblearn-learn package for oversampling.

 ![image](https://github.com/Geoffrey-Z/Predict-the-Severity-of-an-Accident/blob/master/IMG/download%20(25).png)

+- The weighting can penalize the model less for errors made on examples from the majority class and penalize the model more for errors made on examples from the minority class.